Taelar/Shan-bot/README.md

 # Shan'bot

-I'm not sure of to describe it, but I know one thing for sure is that the word "duh" needs to appear somewhere.
+I'm not sure how to describe it, but I know one thing for sure is that the word "duh" needs to appear somewhere.

 Forked from [arnaudhuc/Erina](https://github.com/arnaudhuc/Erina).